 - 1. To support the initiation of an omnibus amendment to the Shire of Roebourne Town Planning Scheme No. 8 and to advertise for public comment local planning policies DP1 'Karratha City Centre Development Requirements' and DP13 'Tourism Zone and Short-Stay Development Requirements'. - 2.
-To support the initiation of an omnibus amendment to the Shire of Roebourne Town Planning Scheme No. 8 and to advertise for public comment Local Planning Policy DP1 'Karratha City Centre Development Requirements'. - 3.
+To support the initiation of an omnibus amendment to the Shire of Roebourne Town Planning Scheme No. 8 and to advertise for public comment Local Planning Policy DP1 'Karratha City Centre Development Requirements'. - B. Should, in the opinion of the Chief Executive Officer, substantive objections be received from owners affected by the proposed City Centre zone and legal advice be received that the potential financial risk to Council from claims for injurious affection are unacceptable: - 1.
+To not support the initiation of an omnibus amendment to the Shire of Roebourne Town Planning Scheme No. 8 or the advertising for public comment local planning policies DP1 'Karratha City Centre Development Requirements' and DP13 'Tourism Zone and Short-Stay Development Requirements'. - 2.
 To support the advertising for public comment Local Planning Policy DP13 'Tourism Zone and Short-Stay Development Requirements'.
-However, to not support the initiation of an omnibus amendment to the Shire of Roebourne Town Planning Scheme No. 8 or the advertising for public comment local planning policies DP1 'Karratha City Centre Development Requirements'. - 4.
-To not support the initiation of an omnibus amendment to the Shire of Roebourne Town Planning Scheme No. 8 or the advertising for public comment local planning policies DP1 'Karratha City Centre Development Requirements' and DP13 'Tourism Zone and Short-Stay Development Requirements'.
+However, to not support the initiation of an omnibus amendment to the Shire of Roebourne Town Planning Scheme No. 8 or the advertising for public comment local planning policies DP1 'Karratha City Centre Development Requirements'.

-Policy number DP!
-And DP13 titled 'Karratha City Centre Development Requirements' and DP13 'Tourism Zone and Short-Stay Development Requirements' respectively are relevant to this matter.
+Policy number DP1 and DP13 titled 'Karratha City Centre Development Requirements' and DP13 'Tourism Zone and Short-Stay Development Requirements' respectively are relevant to this matter.